|

 We all want what’s best for our kids, and many parents go into parenting optimistic.
 It’s natural to believe that, with our guidance, our children will make good choices every step of the way.
 At the same time, most parents understand that the teen years can be challenging.
 But when you suspect your child might be experimenting with drug use, it can be difficult to know where to turn.

 If this is the case for you, you’re far from alone.
 According to the Substance Abuse Mental Health Service Administration, teen drug use is on the rise and more than five million U.S. teenagers are currently struggling with substance abuse.
 Only 10% of those teens are in treatment.
 Your child doesn’t have to be in that untreated 90%.
-In fact, by getting help as soon as possible, your adolescent will have the best odds for successful recovery.
+In fact, by getting help as soon as possible, your adolescent will have the best odds of successful recovery.

 Part of successfully facing a teen substance abuse issue is to be honest with yourself and your child.
-A great initial step is to understand your options, have open conversations and develop a plan for your child’s wellness with the help of a trained professional.
+A great initial step is to understand your options, have open conversations, and develop a plan for your child’s wellness with the help of a trained professional.
 The reality is that there’s no exact science to the best ways to get help for your teen if you believe they’re using drugs.
-However, research shows that delaying drug use in adolescents, accessing quick interventions and getting professional help early on in addiction will add up to better results.
+However, research shows that delaying drug use in adolescents, accessing quick interventions, and getting professional help early on in addiction will add up to better results.

 Why Is Delaying Drug Use Important?